Zytronium/Zytronium/README.md

 <h3 align="center">My Developer Backstory</h3>

 <p>
     I got started with programming back when I was a kid.
 I don't remember very well how old I was, perhaps around 14 years.
 I wanted to try out making games for Roblox, so I downloaded Roblox Studio and started experimenting with it.
 I mostly worked with models, and I wasn't very good at it yet.
 Though I eventually considered myself decent, but never a professional.
-I got some scripting experience by editing scripts from the toolbox, items that other people had published to the toolbox for others to use for free.
+I got some scripting experience by editing scripts from the toolbox, where other users publish items for others to use freely.
 I learned to do very simple editing in Lua and eventually had some success making simple scripts from scratch.
 It wasn't until around 2021 that I really got into programming.
 In 2021-2022, I attended a Mobile App Development program at Tulsa Tech.
 I learned to program in Swift for iOS apps during the first semester and Kotlin for Android apps during the second.
 I have since mostly forgotten Swift, nor do I care to revisit it.
 Instead, I greatly enjoyed making Android apps with Kotlin, and I have done many side projects in it.
 I've even made some desktop applications with Kotlin.
 Near the end of the 2021-2022 school year, I started experimenting with Unity.
 I made a couple applications with Unity, though only one of them was an actual game, and I never finished it.
 I've since published 3 apps on the Google Play Store: two games and one joke app based on a meme.
 You can find these apps <a href="https://play.google.com/store/apps/developer?id=《Zytronium》">here</a>.
 You can also find a few of my desktop applications I published to itch.io <a href="https://zytronium.itch.io">here</a>.
 On April 29, 2024, I started attending Atlas School in Tulsa, Oklahoma.
 I'm enrolled in the Full-Stack Web Development program, and will graduate in December of 2025, shortly before my 21st birthday.
-At Atlas School, I have learned Linux Bash commands, shell scripting, C, Python, JavaScript, HTML, CSS, and SQL, as well as how to use certain tools like Docker.
+At Atlas School, I have learned Linux Bash commands, shell scripting, C, Python, JavaScript, HTML, CSS, and SQL, as well as how to use certain tools like Docker, MongoDB, and SCSS/SASS.
 Fun fact: at Atlas School, I am part of the last cohort using the legacy curriculum from Holberton School, but I think this curriculum is actually better for me personally than the new one.
 (Although, I have heard that many students prefer the new curriculum.)
 </p>

 <h4>Summary:</h4>